Patient's Query

 Hello doctor,

-I am a 30 year old female.
-For the past few weeks, I have had an unrelenting back pain between my shoulder blades.
-I also have a sharp, tearing chest pain above my left breast area or along my sternum on my right side.
-The sharp pain will last a few minutes, then stop.
+I am a 30-year-old female.
+For the past few weeks, I have been experiencing unrelenting back pain between my shoulder blades.
+Additionally, I have a sharp, tearing pain in my chest, located above my left breast and along my sternum on the right side.
+This sharp pain lasts for a few minutes and then subsides.
 At times, it radiates to my shoulder.
-When it happens, my pulse and blood pressure increase for a few minutes and I feel short of breath.
+During these episodes, my pulse and blood pressure increase for a few minutes, and I feel short of breath.
 What could this be?
-I had PE ten years ago but the pain was not quite the same.
+I had a pulmonary embolism ten years ago, but the pain feels different this time.

 Hello,